 CTAI

-Learn about AI ethics and bias for CBSE Classes 7-8 CTAI.
-Covers fairness, bias in AI, responsible AI use, privacy, and real-world ethical dilemmas.
+AI ethics and bias explained simply — fairness in AI, types of bias, responsible AI use, privacy, deepfakes, and real-world ethical dilemmas with examples.

 Artificial Intelligence is powerful, but with great power comes great responsibility.
 AI can sometimes be unfair, make mistakes, or be used in harmful ways.
 Understanding AI ethics helps us use AI responsibly.
 This guide explains AI ethics and bias in simple language for CBSE Class 7-8 students.